ContractingWorks/ClientAPI/README.md

 ## Getting started

-To get started quickly with integrations, we have created a simple guide [located here](Getting%20started.md).
+To get started quickly with integrations, we have created a [simple getting started guide](Getting%20started.md).

 ## Documentation

-Documentation is located in the Doc subfolder.
-A good starting points is [the documentation readme](Doc/README.md).
+Documentation is located in the [Doc subfolder](Doc).

 ## Example code

-Runnable example code in .Net reading and writing data to our demo client is located in the [Examples](Examples/README.md) subfolder in this repo.
+Runnable example code in .Net reading and writing data to our demo client is located in the [Examples](Examples) subfolder in this repo.